theonize/Currier/Doctrine/Trinity/Trinity.md

 		john 10:17 son
 		rom 8:11 spirit

-Decreetive
+## Decreetive
 	Origin = Father
 	Medium = Spirit
 	Message = Word

+	Yahweh revealed it though we can't comprehend it ...it's a mystery: Biblically mysteries have a chronological structure
+	- once hidden
+	- now revealed
+	- future understood

+## Consubstantial

+All three persons are of the same stuff

+## Subordination

+We often say things like, "the Son is _from_ the Father" ...but this must be a functional distinction rather than a distinction of being ...not to imply origins

+Each person of the trinity has a different role & function

+The N.T.
+Pattern:
+	pray to the Father, in the name of the Son, in the power of the Spirit [Lord's Prayer]
+		[Rom 8] ~ HS groans for us

+## Salvation

+Yahweh: "I will be your salvation."

+[Gal 4]
+[John 1:1-3] ~ unity & distinction
+[2Cor] - closing benediction

+## Locales

 Devout Jews use a circumlocution for Yahweh: Addonai or Hashem.
 Ya'ho'el is the _lesser divine angel_

-## Locales

 [John 1:18]